English

 English 4 will explore the theme of identity and employ close reading and rhetorical analysis to engage student writers.
 As students explore how authors use language to explore identity through prose, poetry, and drama, they will use the writing process to examine and respond to their texts.
 Students will write regularly, keep a writing journal, work on all elements of the writing process as they prepare for college-level writing.
 These writing assignments will cover a variety of purposes, including memoir, argument, analysis, research, and reader-response.

-Advanced Placement Exams are offered to students who complete the AP British Literature classes.
+Advanced Placement Exams are offered to students who complete the AP Literature classes.
+IB Assessments are required for students who take the IB Literature classes.